 - Timeliness of deposit requirements

 Withum’s approach helps companies meet their audit requirements in an efficient and compliant manner.
 Aside from the typical audit of a plan’s financial statements, our Employee Benefit Plan team members review the requirements in a holistic manner, including reviews of audit engagement requirements such as:

 Defined benefit plans must meet many requirements for compliance with rules established by the U.S. Department of Labor (DOL).
 A company’s failure to meet these DOL compliance requirements could result in significant penalties.
 Further, companies need to consider the cash flow requirements related to funding this type of plan.

 Withum’s team can assist with eliminating potential costly penalties and ensure both accurate and timely reporting.
-Through our experience with defined benefit plans, our Employee Benefit and Pension Plan team members have found that utilizing an educational approach helps businesses improve their internal controls associated with defined benefit plans.
+Through our experience with defined benefit plans, our Employee Benefit Plan team members have found that utilizing an educational approach helps businesses improve their internal controls associated with defined benefit plans.
 Aside from the typical audit of a plan’s financial statements, our team also provides observations regarding controls and reviews and other matters.
 Results such as these observations, along with any other relevant findings, are discussed with appropriate management with timeliness and insight.
 These proactive discussions assist management in achieving better oversight of their plans, and in the long run, provide value to the business.

 A collaborative team working in concert with your outside auditor, TPA, investment advisor and internal staff can ensure that you are meeting your reporting and compliance requirements.

 Public companies with Form 11-k filing requirements need a PCAOB registered firm well-versed in staying on top of critical SEC deadlines and additional audit requirements.